christiskatsouris/ivxPredictive/README.md

 ### 1940's

+- Slutzky, E. (1937).
+The summation of random causes as the source of cyclic processes.
+Econometrica: Journal of the Econometric Society, 105-146.
 - Mann, H. B., & Wald, A. (1943).
 On the statistical treatment of linear stochastic difference equations.
 Econometrica, Journal of the Econometric Society, 173-220.
-- Slutzky, E. (1937).
-The summation of random causes as the source of cyclic processes.
-Econometrica: Journal of the Econometric Society, 105-146.
+- Wald, A. (1949).
+Note on the consistency of the maximum likelihood estimate.
+The Annals of Mathematical Statistics, 20(4), 595-601.

 ### 1950's